-Dece ember 31, 2022 Dece ember 31, 2021

-Current items: \$ \$
+Dece ember 31, 2023 December 31, 2022 Current items: \$ \$

-Non-current items: Equity instrument Stock in domestic listed company through private
+Non-current items: Equity instrument

+Stock in domestic listed

+company through private

+placement

-placement -Spriox Corporation Domestic innovation board common stock 168,000 168,000
+-Spriox Corporation 168,000 168,000

+Domestic innovation board

+common stock

--PlayNitride Inc. 51,192
+-PlayNitride Inc. 51,192 51,192

-Valuation adjustment (24,166) (1,540)
+Valuation adjustment 54,010 (24,166)

-Total \$ 195,026 \$ 166,460
+Total \$ 273,202 \$ 195,026

-- A.The Group has passed the acquisition of common stock of Spriox Corporation 7,000 thousand shares through private placement by the Board of Directors meeting in November 25, 2021.
+- A. The Group has passed the acquisition of common stock of Spriox Corporation 7,000 thousand shares through private placement by the Board of Directors meeting in November 25, 2021.
 The consideration of acquisition is NT\$168,000 thousand. - B. The Group has passed the acquisition of common stock of PlayNitride Inc. 474 thousand shares in August, 2022.
-The consideration of acquisition is NT\$51,192 thousand. - C. Investment in equity instruments at fair value through other comprehensive income

-The purpose that the Group invests in the equity instruments is for long-term strategies, but rather for trading purpose.
+The consideration of acquisition is NT\$51,192 thousand. - C. Investment in equity instruments at fair value through other comprehensive income The purpose that the Group invests in the equity instruments is for long-term strategies, but rather for trading purpose.
 Therefore, those equity instruments are designated as financial assets at fair value through other comprehensive income. - D. The amounts recognised in profit or loss and other comprehensive income in relation to the financial assets at fair value through other comprehensive income are listed below:

-2022 2021
+2023 2022

 Equity instruments at fair value through

 other comprehensive income

 Fair value change recognised in

-other comprehensive income \$ (22,626) \$ (1,540)
+other comprehensive income \$ 78,176 \$ (22,626)

-- D. As of December 31, 2022, and December 31, 2021, financial assets at fair value through other comprehensive income were not pledged as collateral. - E. Information relating to risk of financial assets at fair value through other comprehensive income is provided in Note 12(2).
+- E. As of December 31, 2023, and December 31, 2022, financial assets at fair value through other comprehensive income were not pledged as collateral. - F. Information relating to risk of financial assets at fair value through other comprehensive income is provided in Note 12(2).